anbai106/mlni/README.md

 - Combine classification and semi-supervised clustering for easy usage.

 ## License
 Copyright (c) 2016 University of Pennsylvania.
 All rights reserved.
-See https://www.cbica.upenn.edu/sbia/software/license.html or COPYING file.
+See https://www.cbica.upenn.edu/sbia/software/license.html.

 ## Installation
 [Ananconda](https://www.anaconda.com/products/individual) allows you to install, run and update python package and their dependencies.
 We highly recommend the users to install **Anancond3** on your machine.